skellock/crappycli/README.md

 I'm new at `nim` and am extracting this from one of my projects to get used to writing packages.

+You probably want to use one of the many other CLI argument parsing packages instead.  😃

 # Installing